Double Diamond Archaeology™

 June Julian, Ed.D.

-Artist - cross disciplinary research includes art, ecology, and digital culture
+Artist - cross disciplinary research includes Art/Archaeology, ecology, and digital culture

 Chronology of the Islamic Incursion into Palestine: A Reevaluation